cocktailscooking/cocktailscooking.github.io/_posts/2021-01-13-scratch-chicken-broth.md

 rating: 5
 ---

 The best flavors of a chicken come from the pieces most people prefer to toss.
-Rather than toss out the bones, fat, and other waste, I recommend brewing your own chicken stock.
-This is perfect to put together as you prepare your primary meal.
+Rather than discard the bones, fat, and other perceived waste, I recommend preparing a chicken stock from scratch.
+This is perfect to put together as you prepare a different meal since you can toss all of the odd bits from those ingrediants, into your chicken broth stock pot.

 ## Ingredients